 The Possum Merino Zip Vest is perfect for layering over long or short sleeved tops and as an extra layer under jackets when its super chilly.

-Our Zip Vest is ideal for everyday wear and a great choice for travel.
-It is light weight, easy to pack, doesn’t crease, adds extra warmth and style to outfits, can be dressed up or down.
+The casual style of our Zip Vest is ideal for everyday wear and a great choice for travel.
+It is light weight, easy to pack, doesn’t crease, adds extra warmth and style to outfits.

 - Flattering rib detail down sides adds a touch of style